Skip to main content

 Highlighting technical/programming/computer skills will be important for some fields.
 If you haven't had an internship yet, you want to ensure you still show your technical skills through relevant projects, whether independent or class projects.

 Looking for information on other industries?
-Check out this page with links to career resources by academic colleges.
+Check out the Career Resources by College page with links to career resources by academic colleges.